Davekimm/SileroVAD_RealtimeAPI_Unity/README.md

 # SileroVAD_RealtimeAPI

 This project demonstrates how to use a VAD (Voice Activity Detection) model together with the OpenAI Realtime API.
+Test with Unity version 6000.0.67f1 on Mar 13, 2026.

 ## VAD Model

 This project uses the sherpa-onnx VAD model(silero_vad.onnx exported by k2-fsa).
+The VAD model runs on Sentis.

 You can check the model from:
 https://k2-fsa.github.io/sherpa/onnx/vad/silero-vad.html#download-models-files